AlmondRumble11/DataIntensiveProjectApp/README.md

 Password1234!
 ```

+When new book is added to database the .pdf file is added to server/book_pdf

 # Problems
 ## Cannot connect to database
 ConnectionError: Failed to connect to localhost:1433 - Could not connect (sequence)